Access to Content: Censorship, Blocking and Filtering

 - Presence of systems (middleboxes) in your network that might be responsible for censorship and/or surveillance.

 - Speed and performance of your network.

 This tool can be a helpful way to collect data that can be used as evidence of restrictions to access.

-Activists and litigators should remain vigilant in relation to blocking and filtering and, where necessary, apply the principles of legality, proportionality and necessity to establish when the restriction of content amounts to a rights violation.
-As international pressure against internet shutdowns mounts, litigators should be cognisant that blocking and filtering may increase as an attempt to restrict the free flow of information.
+Activists and litigators should remain vigilant in relation to blocking and filtering and, where necessary, apply the principles of legality, proportionality, and necessity to establish when the restriction of content amounts to a rights violation.
+As international pressure against full-scale internet shutdowns mounts, litigators should be cognisant that blocking and filtering may increase as a popular measure to restrict the free flow of information.